 I know reaching out can be overwhelming, but don't let the idea that you "have to be strong" keep you from getting better.
 It takes strength and courage to acknowledge we need help.

-If you're in Manhattan (NYC) and want to get started, book an appointment below to start treating your depression today.
+If you're in Manhattan (NYC) and want to get started, I’d love to hear form you.
+Reach out below to get started today.